 As part of the California requirements for obtaining a driver’s license, a commercial driver’s license (CDL), or employment with the Department of Transportation (DOT), you need a physical examination by a qualified physician.
-At New MD & Urgent Care in El Cerrito and American Canyon, California, Ian Ahwah, MD, and Malcolm Johnson, MD, offer comprehensive physical examinations in accordance with DOT guidelines.
+At New MD & Urgent Care in El Cerrito and American Canyon, we conveniently serve patients in Berkeley, Richmond, San Pablo, Pinole, Hercules, Albany, Vallejo, and Napa, California.
+Vallejo, Napa, California, Ian Ahwah, MD, and Malcolm Johnson, MD, offer comprehensive physical examinations in accordance with DOT guidelines.
 They perform a full physical and can complete the necessary paperwork to fulfill your obligations.
 Schedule a DOT physical online or by calling the New MD & Urgent Care office nearest you.

 The DOT requires physical examinations to ensure drivers are healthy and able to meet the physical demands of a their job, and qualify for a regular driver’s license or a CDL.

 Dr. Ahwah and Dr. Johnson are both authorized providers of DOT physicals.
 They provide the required examination and can complete all necessary paperwork as mandated by the DOT.

 To help improve the efficiency of your appointment, you should create a list of medications you take daily.
 Be sure to list the name of the medication, the dosage, and how long you’ve been taking the prescription.

 You can also make a list of any questions you have for your doctor about health concerns you’ve experienced since your last physical.

 During your physical, Dr. Johnson or Dr. Ahwah reviews your medical history and discusses any injuries or surgeries you’ve had in the past.
 They also address existing health issues you have, such as diabetes, high blood pressure, and/or heart disease.